 How To Stop Beta-Alanine From Making You Itch?

-You may also need to reduce your dosage.
-And some people use a sustained-release version of beta-alanine.
 A sustained-release delivery system for beta-alanine allows you to ingest higher levels of beta-alanine comfortably with extended absorption and is shown to lower the chance of paresthesia.

 Frequently Asked Beta-Alanine Itch Questions